MARAC (Multi Agency Risk Assessment Conference)

 When you make a referral to the MARAC please advise the representative who attends the MARAC meeting for your agency.

-The Police's Domestic Abuse Unit will refer all MARAC cases to the Independent Domestic Violence Advisor (IDVA) Service.
+The Police's Domestic Abuse Unit will automatically refer all MARAC cases to the Independent Domestic Violence Advisor (IDVA) Service.
 An IDVA will then make contact with the victim before the MARAC meeting.

 - Make sure you keep any records of the MARAC referral secure by following local information sharing processes in place in your agency and the MARAC Information Sharing Protocol (see above).